-- where you live
+- Where you live

 Another factor that can affect your premium is your excess.
-This is the out of pocket amount you pay when you make a claim.
+This is the out-of-pocket amount you pay when you make a claim.
 If you elect to pay a higher excess, you may pay less each month in insurance premiums – and vice versa.

 How to save on your pet insurance policy

-- Compare policies before you buy
+1. Compare policies before you buy

-- Insure your pet from a young age
+2. Insure your pet from a young age

-- Increase your excess payment
+3. Increase your excess

-The impact of dog breeds on cost
+The impact of dog breeds on the cost of pet insurance

 Compare to see how much pet insurance costs

 Comparing pet insurance policies can give you a better idea of how much it’ll cost to cover your pet.
-Here’s where we can help.

 Need more information on pet insurance?
 Learn more about the different types of pet insurance.